lukiono/mc_issues_elderia/README.md

 # mc_issues_elderia
-Modrinth Modpack Elderia - issue tracker
+This serves as a issue tracker for the modrinth modpack: https://modrinth.com/project/elderia